How blue is Trump’s shadow in Virginia? This year’s governor’s race is already shaping up as a key barometer.

 Gov. Ralph Northam (D), like all Virginia governors, is prohibited by the state constitution from serving a second, consecutive term.
 His handling of the pandemic will set the stage for whether a Democrat is likely to succeed him, but Northam has not groomed an heir apparent.

 The Democratic nominee will be chosen in a primary election June 8, and campaigning has begun unusually early.
-Former governor Terry McAuliffe, who left office in 2018, heads the crowded Democratic field but is resented by some on the left, who think the time is right for a woman or person of color to take the reins.
+Former governor Terry McAuliffe, who left office in 2018, heads the crowded Democratic field but his presence has frustrated some on the left, who think the time is right for a woman or person of color to take the reins.

 Vying with him are former delegate Jennifer D. Carroll Foy (Prince William), Del.
 Lee J. Carter (Manassas), Lt.
 Gov. Justin Fairfax and state Sen. Jennifer L. McClellan (Richmond).